wp-plugins/quick-cache/readme.txt

 == Upgrade Notice ==

-= v131127 =
+= v131128 =

+Requires PHP v5.3+.
 The latest version of Quick Cache is a complete rewrite (OOP design).
 Faster! and even more dependable.
 NOTE: the free version of Quick Cache (this new LITE version); while it remains fully functional and is more-than-adequate for most sites; is now limited in some ways.
 The following advanced features from the previous release are no longer available in the lite version: a custom MD5 Version Salt, custom Exclusion Patterns, a Clear Cache button in admin bar.
 These, and other features; are now available only in the pro version of the plugin.
 For further details, please see: <http://www.websharks-inc.com/product/quick-cache/>.

 == Changelog ==

+= v131128 =

+* **New Plugin Architecture for Quick Cache.** This release introduces a new way for theme/plugin developers to modify the way Quick Cache operates at the `advanced-cache.php` level (e.g. very early-on).
+For further details on this, please check your Dashboard under: `Quick Cache -› Theme/Plugin Developers`.
+See also: <https://github.com/WebSharks/Quick-Cache/issues/17>
+* **Compatibility.** This release further improves PHP v5.3 detection.
+Quick Cache will now generate an administrative notice instead of a PHP exception; allowing the plugin to be activated, but without actually loading the plugin under this scenario.
+A notice to the site owner is helpful in cases where the plugin is NOT being updated through the Dashboard.
+This will remove the risk of crashing a site that's attempting to run Quick Cache w/o PHP v5.3+ installed.
+See also: <https://github.com/WebSharks/Quick-Cache/issues/13>

 = v131127 =